Russia approves world's first coronavirus vaccine, Putin announces | DW | 11.08.2020

 Scientists in Russia and abroad have questioned Moscow's decision to register the vaccine before Phase 3 trials that normally last for months and involve thousands of people.

-Vaccines typically take several years to test and produce on a large scale, but Putin emphasized that the vaccine underwent the necessary trials.
+Vaccines typically take several years to test and produce on a large scale, but Putin emphasized that the vaccine underwent the necessary trials and tha the vaccination will be voluntary.

+Russian officials have said that large-scale production of the vaccine will begin in September, and mass vaccination may start as early as October.

 More to follow...